How to Make Slime – At-Home Slime Experiment

-Making slime is super easy if you know the secret recipe.
-Too much or too little of either solution and you’ll get something that looks like clumpy water – not slime.
-Don’t worry… you’ll make a perfect batch of slime the very first time using the Shaker Slime cups.
+Making slime is super easy if you have the right slime recipe — too much or too little of either solution and you’ll just get clumpy water.
+But with the Shaker Slime Cups from Steve Spangler Science, you’ll make a perfect batch of slime every time.

 - Slime Goo